-Membership in the Fellowship of Dual Recovery Anonymous does not require professional referral and is not dependent upon the extent of professional care a person has utilized.
+Membership in the Fellowship of Dual Recovery Anonymous does not require professional referral and is not dependent upon the extent of professional care a person has utilised.

 DRA does not want to take away anyone’s chances for dual recovery, thus we leave the option of joining our Fellowship to the individual.
 If, after reading our Second Tradition, an individual feels that they meet those two requirements, they may call themselves a member of DRA and attend both open and closed DRA 12 Step meetings.

-Our Questions and Answers document states that: "There is no single type of dual disorder.
+Our Questions and Answers document / FAQ page on this site states that: “There is no single type of dual disorder.
 The reason is, that there are numerous forms of psychiatric illness.
 There are also many patterns of alcohol or drug abuse.
-As a result, a variety of different forms of dual or multiple disorders are possible."
-It also states, "DRA welcomes men and women who have experienced a dual disorder regardless of their chemical dependency or psychiatric history or their level of abilities.
-We recognize that we are men and women whose lives have been affected by different types of "no-fault" illnesses whose symptoms can disrupt our ability to function and relate to others effectively."
+As a result, a variety of different forms of dual or multiple disorders are possible.”
+It also states, “DRA welcomes men and women who have experienced a dual disorder regardless of their chemical dependency or psychiatric history or their level of abilities.
+We recognise that we are men and women whose lives have been affected by different types of “no-fault” illnesses whose symptoms can disrupt our ability to function and relate to others effectively.”